 Google doesn't filter its reviews (although it can completely remove them if they violate Google's policies prohibiting the use of profanity and other unacceptable content), so it can be especially easy for a business to load up on tons of fake Google reviews.
 Even so, it can also be pretty easy to distinguish the legitimate Google reviews from the fake ones.

-WHICH BRINGS US TO MY SEO FEES
+WHICH BRINGS US TO OUR SEO FEES

 The number of pages in your website.
 All other things being relatively equal, it's understandable that a larger, more complex site with more pages typically costs more to optimize than a smaller site.